lukeasrodgers/ruby-fortran-ffi-poc/README.md

 ## Calling Fortran

-Fortran 95 (I believe) introduced constructs for simplifying interop with C, which we can use to work with ruby-ffi.
+Fortran 95 (I believe) introduced constructs for simplifying interop with C, which we can use to work with ruby.
 One major difference between C and Fortran we need to take into account is that C is call-by-value, while Fortran is (basically) call by reference (see [Call by copy-restore](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_copy-restore) for more information).